garden-io/garden/docs/basics/quickstart.md

 You should now be able to visit the example project at [http://vote.local.demo.garden](http://vote.local.demo.garden).

-If the page doesn't load because the DNS address can't be found, you'll need to go to step 4 and update your hostfile.
+If the page doesn't load, you'll need to go to step 4 and update your hostfile.
 Otherwise, you're done!

 The project itself doubles as an interactive guide that walks you through some common Garden commands and workflows.
 We encourage you to give it a spin!